Avraam Papadopoulos: International career

 Papadopoulos had been capped for Greece U-21 for several times.
 After impressing Greece coach Otto Rehhagel, He was called to the national team for the first time on 1 February 2008 and made his debut in the win over the Czech Republic on 5 February.

 In 2010, Papadopoulos played for Greece at the 2010 World Cup.
 He was later a regular squad member of Greece as they went unbeaten through qualifying for Euro 2012.
 In the finals, however, Papadopoulos was injured in the opening game against Poland and missed the rest of the tournament.

 He made his come back with the national squad on 23 March 2013, during the World Cup 2014 qualification game in Bosnia/Herzegovina (lost 3–1).
 Since the end of the qualifying rounds he has not appeared in the team managed by Fernando Santos.
 Avraam was called from Greece national team manager Fernando Santos to the 30 man provisional World Cup squad, but he did not make it to be the final 23-man squad for 2014 FIFA World Cup.

 Style of play

-As a central defender, Avraam plays with a good mix of aggression and brute strength, coupled with good athleticism and agility for someone of his size.
-He is a robust defender unafraid of mixing it up physically on the field of play.
-After a serious knee injury suffered in 2012, he has had to curb this "all action" style somewhat due to the very serious injury.
-Unable to rely on his pace as he once did, he has had to become a much smarter defender, relying on good positioning and using his experience to navigate his way around the pitch.
+Papadopoulos plays as a centre-back.
+After suffering a knee injury in 2012, he adapted his playing style to rely more on positioning and experience.